Skip to main content

 • Centralize your data

-• Trigger actions based on behavior
+• Trigger actions based on behavior, timing, or lead status

-• Track every interaction
+• Track every interaction across the client journey

 Common Automation Mistakes Agents Make